Kung Fu Panda Karate

-“Bring a parent” - Beginner classes only - date to be advised
+“Bring a parent” - Beginner class only - 7th March

 Each child brings a parent to class and both parent and child enjoy doing activities together.

 Please check the calendar to see and confirm all upcoming events.

 Language instruction: Finnish and English

-After three or four weeks have passed, the children will be tested on the basics they have learned and will be awarded the Kung Fu Panda karate badge.
+After four or five weeks have passed, the children will be tested on the basics they have learned and will be awarded the Kung Fu Panda karate badge.
 This then needs to be sewn on the left side of the gi jacket.